getsolus/solus-site.github.io/content/blog/2020-01-25-solus-4-1-released.md

 url: "/2020/01/25/solus-4-1-released"
 ---

-We are proud to announce the immediate availability of Solus 4.1 Fortitude, a new Solus 4 series release.
+We are proud to announce the immediate availability of Solus 4.1, a new Solus 4 "Fortitude" series release.
 This release delivers a brand new desktop experience, updated software stacks, and hardware enablement.
 <!--more-->

 ## General